asteroid-team/torch-audiomentations/README.md

 ### Fixed

-* Fix a bug where the actual bandwidth was twice as large as expected in `BandPassFilter` and `BandStopFilter`.
+* Fix a bug where the actual bandwidth was twice as large as expected in `BandPassFilter`.
 The default values have been updated accordingly.
  If you were previously specifying `min_bandwidth_fraction` and/or `max_bandwidth_fraction`,
  you now need to double those numbers to get the same behavior as before.